Information for Parents

 Fraternities and sororities participate in many different activities.
 The kind of activities your student may participate in will vary depending on which chapter they join.
 Possible activities may include:

 - Conducting environmental and neighborhood cleanups

 - Attending social mixers

-If your student decides to go Greek, you should stress how important it is to balance social activities and academics.
+If your student decides to join Sorority & Fraternity Life, you can consider having conversations about balancing co-curricular involvement, social activities, and academics.
 If their grades start to slip, they may want to cut back on the additional activities or reach out for additonal academic resources.